dalet-oss/terraform-provider-kowabunga/README.md

-# Terraform provider for Dalet Kowabunga KVM orchestrator
+# Terraform provider for Kowabunga KVM orchestrator

 This is a Terraform provider that lets you:
-- provision resources on Dalet Kowabunga instance
+- provision resources on Kowabunga instance

 ## Getting Started